e-Commerce Software

 Shopping Carts

-A shopping cart system or e-commerce software, is simply a web based application that allows you the merchant to set up and maintain the inventory of your store.
-Usually you can set up sales or special offers and highlight your bestselling items or show people who bought this also purchased....
+A shopping cart system, or e-commerce software, is simply a web-based application that allows you (the merchant) to set up and maintain the inventory of your store.
+You can set up sales or special offers, highlight your bestselling items and show what others purchasers also bought.

 Payment Processing